Tomasz Zajda - Fotolia

 When Computer Weekly started seeing SAP project failures in the late 1990s, cost of implementation was one of the contributing factors.
 The problem was that SAP was sold as a set of pre-packaged business processes, encapsulating business processes from some of the world’s largest companies, but often these did not match how companies trying to implement SAP saw their business processes.
 This meant they often required customisation.

 Two decades on, experts are in agreement that customising SAP should be avoided because cost and complexity will quickly escalate.
-This is as true today for companies embarking on an SAP S/4 Hana implementation as it was when they first implemented SAP R/3 in the 1990s.
+This is as true today for companies embarking on an SAP S/4 Hana implementation as it was when they implemented SAP R/3 in the 1990s.

-In 2025, SAP will officially end support for ECC6, the core enterprise resource planning (ERP) Central Component of its product.
+In 2025, SAP will officially end support for ECC6, the core enterprise resource (ERP) Central Component of its product.
 From SAP’s perspective, this gives businesses less than six years to implement S/4 Hana.

 Businesses running SAP systems implemented over the past two decades have a difficult decision to make about how their existing SAP custom code should be redeveloped for S/4 Hana.

-There is an ongoing debate over how existing systems can be reworked for S/4 Hana, but the general consensus is that S/4 Hana means implementing an entirely new ERP system.
+There is an ongoing debate over how existing systems can be reworked for S/4 Hana, but the general consensus is that S/4 Hana means implementing an entirely ERP system.

 Identifying existing business processes

-As such, businesses need to figure out what their existing business processes are, how much is encoded in SAP, how much of the customisation in the original implementation is now part of standard S/4 Hana, and whether it is really a business imperative to implement the old customised code in the new platform.
-This is especially true if a business process that was first encoded two decades ago is no longer being used, or has been adapted but the custom code has not been updated.
+As such, businesses need to figure out what their existing business processes are, how much is encoded in SAP, how much of the customisation in the original implementation is now part of standard S/4 Hana, and whether it is really a business imperative to implement the old customised code in the platform.
+This is especially true if a business process that was encoded two decades ago is no longer being used, or has been adapted but the custom code has not been updated.

 According to the Optimising business processes for success whitepaper from analyst IDC: “Poorly coordinated processes that don’t map to business needs and that undermine production systems when deployed are not merely costly – they can stymie effective corporate positioning and responsiveness to rapidly changing competitive pressures and global demands.”